 You have to confirm the existence of any entity for which you have to keep a receipt of funds record.
-You have to do this within 30 days of the transaction related to the record.
+You have to do this within 30 days of receiving the funds.

-In the case of a corporation, in addition to confirming its existence, you also have to determine the corporation's name, address and the names of its directors within 30 days of the transaction related to the record.
+In the case of a corporation, in addition to confirming its existence, you also have to determine the corporation's name, address and the names of its directors within 30 days of receiving the funds.